 Homeowners Insurance Deductibles

-You’ll always have to pay your Homeowners Insurance deductible before getting reimbursed for damages or rebuilding your home.
+You’ll always have to pay your Homeowners Insurance deductible before you’re reimbursed by your insurance company.
 The amount you select determines how high or low your premium will be.
 If you opt for a higher deductible, your premiums will be more manageable each month.
-However, that means you need to pay that amount before any claim you make is paid.
+However, you’ll need to pay that amount before any claim you make is paid.
 Are you unsure about what your deductible is, or how to increase/decrease it?
-Speak with an knowledgeable Insurance Specialist at (855) 247-5298 for assistance.
+Then speak with an knowledgeable Insurance Specialist at (855) 247-5298 for assistance.

 How Can I Keep My Homeowners Insurance Rate Low?

 The best way to do this is by not filing unnecessary claims.
 A claim history full of small settlements will likely mean higher rates in the long-run.
 This could possibly amount to more than you received as reimbursement payments.
 Pick and choose your battles wisely.
-While credit scores are not taken into consideration in some states like California, they are evaluated in many states.
+Credit scores are not taken into consideration in California, but they are evaluated in many states.
 It’s a good idea to keep your credit score high for a lower Homeowners Insurance rate.

 Finding Quality Homeowners Insurance I Can Afford